 The proposed ordinance will add a new chapter to Title 5 (Business Regulations) of the San Mateo County Ordinance Code (Chapter 5.148) to establish regulations and a license requirement for the cultivation of commercial cannabis in the unincorporated Area of San Mateo County.
-Under the proposed ordinance, commercial cultivation of cannabis will be permitted, subject to the issuance of a business license, in those areas identified in item 5, above.
-The County will only issue licenses for mixed-light (i.e. greenhouse) cultivation and greenhouse nursery cultivation operations.
-The proposed ordinance will not alter any existing County Zoning Regulations or Local Coastal Program provisions; as a result, construction of any new greenhouse structures for cannabis cultivation purposes will be subject to future discretionary review and permitting procedures.
+Under the proposed ordinance, commercial cultivation of cannabis will be permitted, subject to the issuance of a Cultivation License.
+The County will only issue licenses for mixed-light (i.e. greenhouse) cultivation and greenhouse nursery cultivation operations in areas designated by the County General Plan for Agriculture, or on lands on which documented agriculture has been conducted for at least three years preceding the adoption of this ordinance.
+Adopted State law classifies cannabis as an agricultural crop, akin to any other plant such as lettuce or artichokes.
+As such, the growing of commercial cannabis (within the restrictions established by this Ordinance) is permitted in all zoning districts that allow agriculture as a permitted use.
+The proposed ordinance will not alter any existing County Zoning Regulations or Local Coastal Program provisions.
+However, the construction of any new greenhouse structures for cannabis cultivation purposes will continue to be subject to discretionary review and permitting procedures.
 The proposed ordinance also limits the size and number of potential cannabis cultivation operations on a given site.
-Commercial cannabis cultivation sill be able to occur in existing greenhouses under the proposed ordinance without additional environmental review, but subject to issuance of a ministerial business license.
+Commercial cannabis cultivation operations will be able to occur in existing greenhouses under the proposed ordinance without additional environmental review, but subject to issuance of a ministerial Cultivation License.